Pathokinesiology

 Pathology may arise from trauma, disease, environmental exposure, physiological imbalance, genetics, or psychological impairment.
 This section applies the International Classification of Function (ICF) model to understand pathology’s effect on human participation.

-• Module II: Disease-Related Pathologies
+• Module II: Trauma-Related Pathologies

-• Module III: Trauma-Related Pathologies
+• Module III: Disease-Related Pathologies

-• Module IV: Genetic Pathologies
+• Module IV: Environmental-Related Pathologies

-• Module V: Environmental Pathologies
+• Module V: Psychological Pathologies

-Section III: Pathology by Physiological Systems
+Section III: Pathologies According to Systems

 Understanding system-specific pathology and its influence on movement will improve assessment, diagnosis, and intervention planning.

-• Module I: Musculoskeletal System Pathologies
+• Module I: Introduction to Pathologies of the Musculoskeletal System

-• Module II: Neurological System Pathologies
+• Module II: Introduction to Pathologies of the Neurological System

-• Module III: Cardio-Pulmonary System Pathologies
+• Module III: Introduction to pathologies of the Cardiovascular System

-• Module IV: Immune System Pathologies
+• Module IV:

 This course deepens the study of pathology in systems directly related to human movement, focusing on indications, strategies, and how comorbidities affect performance.